 2. For similar reasons it is inadvisable to simply transfer something designed for a static window into a door.
 A door panel needs to be made to size enabling the lead lines to be designed in a way which provides a robust structure.

 I sometimes arrange for new door panels to be made to size depending on how simple the design is.
 If it is a complex design or you require fitting it is best you contact a leaded light maker directly – I can make recommendations.

-Here follows some examples of door panels which have been made utilising glass from my collection as the old stuff is not as beautiful as modern!
+Here follows some examples of door panels which have been made utilising glass from my collection as the new stuff is not as beautiful as the old!

 R249 was made by using some of the coloured glass from these old windows – some of which I still have if you wanted something similar made:

 The Jacksons identified the central motif a set of old windows I had (second photo) which were made into new panels.
 The Jacksons chose a blue border to match the central motif.
 Note the door panel is curved.
 It was made having taken a template of the old panel which was in the door.
 Although I have no more of the original central motif glass we can identify similiar modern glass if you wanted this design.